 What is Camp Kesem Stony Brook?

-Camp Kesem SB is a college student run summer camp for children with a parent who has (or has had) cancer.
-Our free week-long sleep away camp is a chance for children ages 6-16 to have a fun-filled week and just be kids.
+Camp Kesem Stony Brook is a college student run summer camp for children with a parent who has (or has had) cancer.
+Our free week-long overnight camp is a chance for children ages 6-16 to have a fun-filled week and just be kids.
 Everything we do at Camp Kesem focuses on our goal of giving campers the most fun week possible, while providing the extra support and attention that they need.
 Campers participate in a range of activities including arts and crafts, swimming, nature hikes, field sports, and various other nighttime activities.
 Each night before bedtime the campers participate in “cabin chats” which is an activity where they can share their stories and express their emotions with peers in similar family situations.

 Camp Kesem was an idea that originated with the Hillel organization at Stanford University.
 The first camp was organized by one staff member, Iris Rave and just four student leaders.
 That summer they hosted 37 campers for one week in the summer of 2001.